AdarshNaidu/weather-forecast-chrome-extension/README.md

 Task Id :-  Chrome extension for weather forecast
 =================================================
-Mentor :- @harshnitk17
+Collaborator :- @harshnitk17
 ----------------------------
 The website version of the task is hosted [here](https://weather-forecast-chrome-extension.glitch.me)
+* Make sure the GPS is turned on if opened in mobile
+* Give some time to load if connection is slow

+## Instructions
-Download the **weather-forecast-chrome-popup-extension** folder and run it in browser to access the extension
+Download the **weather-forecast-chrome-popup-extension** folder and run it in browser

+## Improvements
+* Icons depending on the weather type can be showed
+* Design can be improved
+* It can be made interactive (*The option to choose the day which they want the forecast of can be added*)